matthewjmiller/mattmiller/CV.md

 Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.

-Technical Writing, College of the Ozarks, four sections, fall 2018, spring 2021, spring 2022, spring 2023.
+Technical Writing, College of the Ozarks, five sections, fall 2018, springs 2021, 2022, 2023, 2024.
 Also taught spring 2020 as an independent study.

 Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

-Readings in Western Civilization, College of the Ozarks, thirteen sections, fall 2018-spring 2023.
+Readings in Western Civilization, College of the Ozarks, seventeen sections, fall 2018-spring 2024.

-College Composition, College of the Ozarks, twenty-four sections, fall 2018-fall 2023.
+College Composition, College of the Ozarks, twenty-six sections, fall 2018-spring 2024.

 Business and Professional Writing, Saint Louis University, spring 2018.